microsoft/PSRule-pipelines/extension.md

 Extensions and tasks in this repository will use the [semantic versioning](http://semver.org/) model to declare breaking changes from v1.0.0.
 Prior to v1.0.0, breaking changes may be introduced in minor (0.x.0) version increments.
-For a list of module changes please see the [change log](CHANGELOG.md).
+For a list of module changes please see the [change log].

 ## Contributing

 This project welcomes contributions and suggestions.
-If you are ready to contribute, please visit the [contribution guide](CONTRIBUTING.md).
+If you are ready to contribute, please visit the [contribution guide].

 ## Code of Conduct